ircdocs/modern-irc/_includes/modern-appendix.md

           .Params (containing all but the trailing param) .Trailing (containing just the trailing param)

 Trailing _is a regular parameter_.
-Separating the parameter types in this way _will cause many breakages and weird issues_, as message parsing will depend on the final param being in either `.Params` or `.Trailing`, when the simple fact is that it can explicitly be in either.
+Separating the parameter types in this way _will cause many breakages and weird issues_, as logic code will depend on the final param being in either `.Params` or `.Trailing`, when the simple fact is that it can be in either.
 Make sure that your message parser instead outputs parsed messages more like this:

       Message
           .Tags